 The steps below should be completed on guest vm before creating the snapshot (e.g. before you run draksetup postinstall).
+If you want to modify the existing snapshot, please refer to snapshot modification.

 - 1. Install Microsoft Office.
 You can use draksetup mount /path/to/office.iso command to insert Office installation media during VM setup.
 After installation, you should be able to start word/excel by running start winword.exe, start excel.exe from command line. - 2.
 Adjust the registry keys by executing this .reg file: